venom1270/rps/README.md

 ## Implementation

-The server is implemented and game flow is implemented in two steps: *lobby management* and the *game*.
+The server and game flow are implemented in two steps: *lobby management* and the *game*.

 ### Lobby management

 Lobby management is done using standard HTTP/REST requests.
-Those reqeusts include:
+Those requests include:
 - `/getLobbyList`: gets a list of current lobbies as a string in format: `<LOBBY_NAME>,<PLAYERS>,<MAX_PLAYERS>,<STATE>;...`
 - `/createLobby`: create a new lobby (*requires body string*)
 - `/joinLobby`: join specified lobby (*requires body string*)